Ableton/ableton.github.io/plugins/debugging-plugins-in-live-on-macos.md

 ## Option 2: Signing the Live application with the debugger entitlement

-If you prefer to keep SIP enabled, you can codesign the Live application yourself with the 'com.apple.security.get-task-allow' entitlement.
+If you prefer to keep SIP enabled, you can code-sign the Live application yourself with the 'com.apple.security.get-task-allow' entitlement.
 This will allow you to attach a debugger.
 You can use the `codesign` command to re-sign the Live application.
 You can also sign with the `com.apple.security.cs.allow-dyld-environment-variables` entitlement to enable sanitizers.
 Note: These things are only suggested as a solution for debugging purposes, and should only be used for debugging purposes on your own machine - it is not advice that should be passed on to users.

-Here is a bash script `codesign_live.sh` that will codesign the Live application with an Ad-Hoc signature and the required entitlements for launching live with the debugger and/or sanitizer:
+Here is a bash script `codesign_live.sh` that will code-sign the Live application with an Ad-Hoc signature and the required entitlements for launching live with the debugger and/or sanitizer:

 ```bash
 #!/bin/bash